Kobdik/di-app/readme.md

 DI-Async loads service modules in an asynchronous manner only when needed, therefore performs **Lazy Loading** strategy.
 No module loading before service have been requested.

 Container implementation allows concurrently load the same *Singleton* dependency.
-In example program *concurrent.js*, shown above, there are four concurrent requests to *storage* dependency.
-Only first request loads factory and create service instance within method *get*, others three awaits the same promise.
+In example program *concurrent.js*, shown above, there are three implicit and one explicit concurrent requests to *storage* dependency.
+Only first request loads factory and create service instance within method *get*, the other three awaits the same promise, that will return resolved instance.

 [See examples and the source code on GitHub](https://github.com/Kobdik/di-app).